-2.2 Subsurface Stratigraphy
+2.3 Subsurface Stratigraphy

-Subsurface conditions within the limits of the project were evaluated by drilling eight (8) exploratory borings at the approximate locations shown on the Boring Location Plan included in Appendix A. Samples obtained during our field exploration were transported to our laboratory where they were reviewed by geotechnical engineering personnel.
+Subsurface conditions within the limits of the project were evaluated by drilling fifteen (15) exploratory borings at the approximate locations shown on the Boring Location Plan in Appendix A. Samples obtained during our field exploration were transported to our laboratory where they were reviewed by geotechnical engineering personnel.
 Representative samples were selected and tested to determine pertinent engineering properties and characteristics for use in our evaluation of the project site.
-Based on the information developed during our field exploration and laboratory testing, we have determined the stratigraphy of the site is generally as shown on the boring logs in Appendix A.
+Based on the information developed during our field exploration and laboratory testing, we have determined the stratigraphy of the site is generally as shown on the logs of boring included in Appendix A.

 The boring logs presented in Appendix A represent our interpretation of the subsurface conditions at each individual boring location.
 Our interpretation is based on tests and observations performed during drilling operations, visual examination of the soil samples by a geotechnical engineer, and laboratory tests conducted on the retrieved soil samples.
 The USCS classifications shown on the boring logs represent classifications based on either visual examination, laboratory testing, or both.
 The lines designating the interfaces between various strata on the boring logs represent the approximate strata boundary.
 The transition between strata may be more gradual than shown, especially where indicated by a broken line.
-All data should only be considered accurate at the exact test boring location.
+All data should only be considered accurate at the exact boring location as subsurface variations may occur between boring locations.

-2.3 Subsurface Water Conditions
+2.4 Subsurface Water Conditions

-The soil borings were advanced using straight-flight auger drilling methods.
-Subsurface water was not detected either during or upon completion of our soil borings.
-Upon completion of subsurface water observations, the boreholes were backfilled with soil cuttings.
+Subsurface water was not detected either during or upon completion of our exploratory borings.
+Upon completion of subsurface water observations, the boreholes were backfilled with the spoils generated during drilling operations.